VisualComputingLab/OpenZoo/install.md

 > sudo service redis-server restart

-The Redis IP will used later, before deploying the OpenZUI application.
+The Redis IP will used later, before deploying the OpenZUI application.-->

 ## [RabbitMQ](https://www.rabbitmq.com/)
 You can install one RabbitMQ server per topology, or use one for all your topologies.